AetherRaain/OxedoSkill/README.md

 # ⚡ OxedoSkill

-### Highlord's fullstack engineering playbook — as a Claude Code Skill
+### fullstack engineering playbook — as a Claude Code Skill

 *One skill that carries the **discipline**, the **stack patterns**, and the **polyglot reach** — so every feature gets built the same, high-quality way.*